theforeman/hammer-cli/doc/creating_commands.md

 Created At:    2012/12/18 15:25:00
 ```

-You can optionally use output definition from another command as a base and extend it with
+You can optionally use the output definition from another command as a base and extend it with
 additional fields.
 This is helpful when there are two commands, one listing brief data and
 another one showing details.
 Typically it's list and show.
 ```ruby